ashychiu/dsa-cohort/week3.md

     }
   }
-  // in attempt of constant space
-  // the filtered & new Set() are always small than the original array, can it consider as constant space? nums = nums.filter(num => num > 0) nums = [...new Set(nums)] return nums
+  // in attempt of constant space nums = nums.filter(num => num > 0)
+  nums = [...new Set(nums)]
+  return nums